qubic/docs.qubic.org/docs/index.md

 ## Developers

-For developers looking to contribute or integrate with Qubic, visit the [
+For developers looking to contribute or integrate with Qubic, visit the [Developers section](developers/intro.md).
+This includes resources on integration, smart contracts, and the Qubic CLI.

+## Computors

+For information on running a Computor in the Qubic network, visit the [Computors section](computors/installation.md).
+This includes details on installation, challenges, and the role of Computors in the network.